renziang666/AEGIS-An-Edge-AI-Guided-Inference-System-for-Human-centric-Navigation/code/vision/README.md

 ## Acknowledgments

-This work was implemented by **Ziang Ren, Benhao Qing, and Yunzhuo Yang**, with special thanks to **Prof. Hai Li** for guidance and support.
+This work was implemented by **Ziang Ren, Benhao Qin, and Yunzhuo Yang**, with special thanks to **Prof. Hai Li** for guidance and support.